DucManhPhan/DucManhPhan.github.io/_posts/2020-02-16-the-architecture-of-JPA.md

     - Low maintaince code.
     - Optmizes the performance by providing caching.
     - Provides ways for automatic versioning and timestamping.
+    - Abstract all operations that interact with databases.
+So we can switch the other databases without any concerns.

 <br>

 ## Wrapping up

 - In Hibernate, the ```Session``` interface follows the ```Repository``` pattern.
 However, by introducing our own repository interfaces, we decouple our domain objects from the hibernate implementation, make the domain model package easy to test and reuse.

 <br>